Kinematics Modeling Network for Video-based Human Pose Estimation: Experiments

 \subsubsection{Results on the Penn Action dataset}

-\paragraph{PCK normalized by person size} The proposed KIMNet achieves the best performance on the PCK for each joint and mPCK as shown in TABLE \ref{tab:pennaction}.
-The KIMNet outperforms the LSTMPM \cite{LSTMPose}, K-FPN \cite{KFPN}, TCE \cite{TCE}, and DKD \cite{DKD} by 2.0\%, 1.7\%, 1.7\%, and 1.9\% mPCK, respectively.
-These methods just aggregate features along the temporal dimension but ignore to explicitly model the temporal correlation between joints.
-In contrast to these methods, the proposed KIMNet models the temporal information of poses by explicitly modeling the temporal correlation between joints, which is beneficial for locating joints.
-Furthermore, KIMNet achieves better performance than RPSTN including the PCK for each joint and the mPCK for the whole pose.
-On the one hand, the KIMNet considers the temporal correlation between joints across different frames, while the RPSTN only searches similar regions between two frames.
-On the other hand, the KMM keeps the high resolution of feature maps which can avoid the loss of spatial information caused by the reduction of the resolution.
+\textbf{PCK normalized by person size.} We record the performance, parameters, and inference time of commonly used approaches, as shown in Table \ref{tab:pennaction}.
+The proposed KIMNet achieves the best performance on the PCK for each joint and mPCK The KIMNet outperforms the LSTMPM \cite{LSTMPose}, TCE \cite{TCE}, DKD \cite{DKD} and RPSTN \cite{RPSTN} by 2.0\%, 1.7\%, 1.9\%, and 1.0\% mPCK, respectively.
+These methods aggregate features along the temporal dimension but ignore the temporal correlations between joints.
+In contrast to these methods, the proposed KIMNet explicitly models the temporal correlations between joints, which is beneficial for locating joints.
+Furthermore, compared with the CNN-based methods, such as RPSTN \cite{RPSTN} and DKD \cite{DKD}, the attention mechanism makes KMM maintain the high resolution of feature maps, which can avoid the loss of spatial information caused by the reduction of the resolution.
+Besides, KIMNet abandons the cumbersome convolutional module that is used to model the temporal features of poses, so it spends less time estimating poses during inferencing.

-\paragraph{PCK normalized by torso size} As shown in TABLE \ref{tab:pennaction}, our approach also ranks the first among the existing methods with less parameters and inferencing time.
+\textbf{PCK normalized by torso size.} As shown in Table \ref{tab:pennaction}, our approach also ranks first among the existing methods with fewer parameters and inferencing time.
 And the overall performance of KIMNet is 1.2\% higher than that of RPSTN, which demonstrates the effectiveness of the KIMNet.
-In particular, we obtain encouraging improvements for those more challenging joints, such as wrists and ankles: with a PCK of 95.7\% $(\uparrow 1.8\%)$ for wrists and a PCK of 96.3\% $(\uparrow 1.5\%)$ for ankles, confirming the advantages of the KIMNet in locating the challenging joints.
-Experimental results proves that the temporal correlations between joints are beneficial for estimating poses from videos, which further proves the effectiveness of the KIMNet.
+In particular, we obtain encouraging improvements for those more challenging joints, such as \emph{wrists} and \emph{ankles}: with a PCK of 95.7\% $(\uparrow 1.8\%)$ for \emph{wrists} and a PCK of 96.3\% $(\uparrow 1.5\%)$ for \emph{ankles}, confirming the advantages of the KIMNet in locating the challenging joints.
+Experimental results prove that the temporal dependency between joints is beneficial for estimating poses from videos.

+\textbf{Compatibility of KMM.} We integrate KMM into various pose estimation frameworks, including LSTMPM \cite{LSTMPose}, DKD \cite{DKD}, and RPSTN \cite{RPSTN}, to evaluate its generality, as shown in Table \ref{tab:general}.
+Specifically, we replace the temporal modeling modules in raw backbones with the KMM.
+The performance of some joint points decreases slightly after integrating KMM, but the overall performance of the network is improved, which proves that the proposed KMM is compatible with the current popular video-based pose estimation frameworks.